 We had a saying, taken from a review of the LoFi environmental art festival in a local weekly paper: "Nature always wins."

-In 2006, I was invited to show artwork as part of a festival at a place called Smoke Farm, a retired dairy farm north of Seattle with 360 acres of riverbank, pasture, blackberry bramble and forest; and a mission to restore the habitat of the floodplain and build community as part of the Rubicon Foundation.
+In 2006, I was invited to show artwork as part of an arts festival at a place called Smoke Farm, a retired dairy farm north of Seattle with 360 acres of riverbank, pasture, blackberry bramble and forest.
+Owned by the Rubicon Foundation, the farm has a deceptively comprehensive mission to restore the habitat of the floodplain and build community through art and collaborative projects.

-Succeeding years saw me installing long-term site-specific work on the property, including my 2-year site-specific installation Shelf Fungus, which was eventually destroyed by a black bear cub; as well as becoming co-curator of the all-volunteer annual LoFi arts festival.
+Succeeding years fostered an intimacy with that landscape and community, including my 2-year site-specific installation Shelf Fungus, which was eventually destroyed by a black bear cub; as well as becoming co-curator of the annual LoFi arts festival.

 At Smoke Farm, we told stories around the fire at night and led walks to the mysterious squatter’s cabin, the active beaver dam, the old pear and cherry trees at the original homestead sites, debated the scat filled with cherry pits on the paths (coyote?
-Black bear?), and macheted the invasive blackberry and ivy back from the paths in the upper pasture.
+Black bear?), and spent lazy hours in the river during the day and watching the mist gather on it after dusk.

 To give voice to the "there," there.